videoalchemy/portal-control/README.md

 2. [Keystone] - video projection mapping library for Processing
 3. [Blobscanner] - blob detection and analysis
 4. [Kinect Projector Toolkit] - Gene Kogan's library for aligning a projector and a Kinect
+5. [SurfaceMapper] - enables the projection of textures on multiple surfaceds

 ________________________________